sc-ventures/cloudbreak-documentation/docs/images.md

 2. Add `export CB_IMAGE_CATALOG_URL` to the file and set it to the location of your JSON file which declares your custom images.
 Its value can be:
     * A **URL** of a remote file that is reachable by Cloudbreak through HTTP/HTTPS or
     * A **PATH** to the file, relative to the /var/lib/cloudbreak-deployment/etc directory on the Cloudbreak host.
 For example: `export CB_IMAGE_CATALOG_URL=custom-image-catalog.json`
 3. Save the Profile file.
 4. Restart Cloudbreak.

 ### Select a Custom Image When Creating a Cluster

-Once you have registered the custom images you can use them when creating a cluster.
+Once you have registered your image catalog, you can use your custom image(s) when creating a cluster.

-In the web UI, this option called **Choose OS Type** is available in the advanced **General Configuration** section of the wizard, allowing you to select the OS and the base image to use.
+In the web UI, your custom image should be available under the **Choose OS Type** in the advanced **General Configuration** section of the wizard:

+<a href="../images/cb-images.png" target="_blank" title="click to enlarge"><img src="../images/cb-images.png" width="650" title="Cloudbreak UI"></a>

+The "os" that you specified in the image catalog will be displayed in the selection and the content of the "description" will be displayed in green.

 You can leave the default entries for the Ambari and HDP repositories, or you can customize to point to specific versions of Ambari and HDP that you want to use for the cluster.

-<a href="../images/cb-images.png" target="_blank" title="click to enlarge"><img src="../images/cb-images.png" width="650" title="Cloudbreak UI"></a>

 In the CLI, to use the custom image when creating a cluster, add the "ImageId" parameter and set it to the uuid of the image(s) registered.
 For example: